 All creatures great and small

-We will work with Sam Garland, the head gardener for The Bishop’s House Garden, to help him best manage the garden to promote biodiversity.
+We are working with Sam Garland, the head gardener for The Bishop’s House Garden, to help him best manage the garden to promote biodiversity.
 He said: “As a species we’re at a critical juncture.
 We are losing wild plants and animals at a rate far more rapid than anyone could have imagined.
 This enormous loss of biodiversity will have a devastating impact on how we live and interact with the world around us.
 We can, however, all make some difference in how we manage our gardens, so that we put ecology first and aim to create havens for wildlife to thrive.

 "That is why we are working with Norfolk Wildlife Trust to survey The Bishop’s House Garden.
 Knowing what plant and animal species are here will allow us to alter our gardening techniques in favour of promoting biodiversity going forward.
 It will also offer a blueprint for how gardens elsewhere can do the same."